SuperbTUM/superbTUM.github.io/index.md

 ## Brief Self-introduction

-Hi all.
+Dear all.
 I am Mingzhe Hu, a master's student in the Electrical Engineering department at Columbia.
-My research interest is deep learning and mobile neural network.
-I am seeking for **2022 software related summer internship in US**.
-Please take a look at my [Resume](resume/Resume-MingzheHu.pdf) and thank you for your time and consideration!
+My research interest is deep learning and computer vision.
+I am an incoming software summer intern at NVIDIA and I will start remotely in May!

 Here I am in Manhatton, New York City!